stvmlbrn/scaffolding/README.md

 write code for that after successful LDAP authentication.
 This will need to be done in home/services/security.cfc.

 ### Before Starting New Project
-* Run "bower install" to download front-end dependencies
+* Run "bower install" to download front-end dependencies (be sure assets/libs exists)
 * Change the reload password in application.cfc for the production environment
 * Change the application.projectName and application.dsn variables in application.cfc
 * Change/add any necessary information in the /config JSON files (change adminEmail is required)